 These recoveries are (unlike the stock ones) capable of modifying all the internal system partitions of your phone or tablet (they need this capability in order to flash custom firmware).

 TWRP even comes with a built-in file manager with unlimited root access so you can modify, add or delete any system files manually.
-This process allows you to gain physical images, therefore bypass the otherwise locked device´s protection.
+This process allows you to gain physical images, therefore bypassing the otherwise locked device´s protection.

 However, if the image is encrypted by the system itself, we are only able to get the encrypted physical image.

-MOBILedit Forensic Express can also use a Dirty cow (Dirty Copy-On-Write) exploit which can temporarily root a device that has an Android version up to 7.
+MOBILedit Forensic can also use a Dirty cow (Dirty Copy-On-Write) exploit which can temporarily root a device that has an Android version up to 7.

 The root is removed once the device is restarted.

-More information about how to use the Dirty cow exploit in MOBILedit Forensic Express can be found here.
+More information about how to use the Dirty cow exploit in MOBILedit Forensic can be found here.

-3) Using an App downgrade function in our software MOBILedit Forensic Express
+3) Using an App downgrade function in our software MOBILedit Forensic

 Due to better security, some application manufacturers made restrictions on what data can be acquired from their apps.
 This is especially relevant for non-rooted phones.